 He works his way on to the Avengers by staging a crime and helping prevent it (something Hank Pym would do, in the mid-1980s, to reestablish himself as a hero).

 I’d love to know if there’s a backstory behind the name “Wonder Man.”
 I mean, was Marvel trying to create a direct answer to DC’s Wonder Woman?
+I think he was.
 The power set is pretty similar: Super strength and resiliency.
-He’s also got a “W” on his chest.
+He’s also got a “W” on his chest, just like she does.